davemolk/Dave-Project1/README.md

 # FUTURE CONSIDERATIONS

-1. different obstacles?
+Here is a partial list of elements that I think might be worthwhile to incorporate into the game:

-2. background music?
+1. Create different classes of wraiths, each with different characteristics (stamina, speed, sprite, etc.).
-3. sound effects (gun, explosion)?
+2. Create various power-ups (speed boost, bigger/better gun, etc.) that the player can access.
-4. "floating" when push arrow keys? or space by space?
+3. Animate explosions.
-5. change ship size once you reach a certain score?
+4. Include some random asteriods.
-6. animate explosions?
+5. Make this a multi-level game, with increasingly harder baddies and cool powerups as the levels increase.
-7. turbo boost for ship (change the amount of area covered by keystroke, need to toggle on and off)
+6. Develop some background music and sound effects.

 ## Acknowledgements

-Thanks to Open Game Art for the ship image (https://opengameart.org/content/space-ship-construction-kit) and the dungeon images (https://opengameart.org/content/dungeon-crawl-32x32-tiles)
+Thanks to Open Game Art for the ship image (https://opengameart.org/content/space-ship-construction-kit) and the dungeon images (https://opengameart.org/content/dungeon-crawl-32x32-tiles).
+Thanks to Carolina Urrea's "Save the Burger" (https://github.com/canourrea23/save-the-burger) for inspiration and to Rome Bell for his very helpful troubleshooting.